panda3d/panda3d-docs/programming/internal-structures/geometry-storage/geomvertexdata.rst

 ==============

-The fundamental object used to store vertex information in Panda is the GeomVertexData.
+The fundamental object used to store vertex information in Panda is the :class:`.GeomVertexData`.
 This stores a list of vertices, organized conceptually as a table, where each row of the table represents a different vertex, and the columns of the table represent the different kinds of per-vertex data that may be associated with each vertex.
 For instance, the following table defines four vertices, each with its own vertex position, normal vector, color, and texture